alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 ##Endangered animals

-Use the Species+ tool to [search for the animal] that the product is made from.
+Use the Species+ tool to [search for the animal](https://www.speciesplus.net/) that the product is made from.
 Check which annex (A, B, C or D) it's classified as under EU wildlife trade regulations.

-What you need to do depends on whether you’re exporting [within the EU] or [outside the EU].
+What you need to do depends on whether you’re exporting [within the EU](#within-the-EU) or [outside the EU](#outside-the-EU).

 If Species+ says the animal is banned, you can't export the product.
 There aren't any exceptions to this rule.

-Question for SME: Do we need to mention [this list of exemptions](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CONSLEG:2006R0865:20080225:EN:PDF#page=82), why are they in the list at all if they’re exempt?]

 There are special rules for: